 - Check For Updates & Errata.
 Before you cast on (and if you run into an issue while you’re knitting), check the Ravelry pattern page and the designer’s website for updates or errata.
 This can be a time saver and help you plan for potential hurdles before you get to them.

 - Google Your Question.
 You would be surprised at how easily you can find answers to common knitting questions with a quick and easy internet search.
 You can also find many answers in knitting reference books, which you may already have on your bookshelf.

 - Use the Designer’s Support Group.
-Most designers have either a Ravelry group or a private Facebook group (mine is the Olive Knits Student Lounge on Facebook).
+Most designers have either a Ravelry group or a private Facebook group.
 These groups are designed to give you a convenient place to chat with other knitters who have likely worked on the same project and will probably be able to help point you to answers or resources.